michoelchaikin/netsuite-mapreduce-util/README.md

 When this project is stable it will be available as a SuiteBundle.
 Meanwhile it needs to be installed via SDF.

+## Pipeline / To Do List

+### Select Deployment

+[ ] Add script drop down and retrieve results for all deployments if only a script is selected [ ] Refresh button on deployment (and script) drop-down to reload available deployments [ ] Display feedback on if run button click was successful

+### Instances

+[ ] Sort instance stages correctly (Get Input Data, Map etc..)
+[ ] Show overall status correctly (time started/ended/progress etc..)
+[ ] Show failed instances in red

+### Execution Log

+[ ] JSON tree viewer for the data field in logs (using something like https://www.npmjs.com/package/vue-json-tree-view) [ ] Option to clear logs?
+[ ] Make it clearer when new logs are added (maybe a button "Load New Logs" twitter style, or just color logs differently for first couple seconds)
+[ ] Add ability to filter by log type (DEBUG, AUDIT etc..)
+[ ] Add search box to filter logs

+### Vue

+[ ] Update to Vuetify 3 when available for fixed table headers etc..
+[ ] Don't use Vue development mode for production builds [ ] Move Vue template from the DOM (to text/x-template tags?) to hide flashing when loading [ ] Re-factor into separate Vue components (and maybe separate .vue files with build step?)

+### General

+[ ] Auto refreshing rate should be more frequent when an instance is running (maybe up to every 1 sec) and slower when not [ ] Visual feedback when refreshing is happening
+[ ] Date range for retrieving logs/instances - instead of hard-coding to today, could either display a date range option in the UI, or retrieve the most recent n entries irrespective of date?
+[ ] Proper error checking on API calls
+[ ] Add a Menu link in NetSuite
+[ ] Resize iframe container according to content size (see https://stackoverflow.com/questions/9975810 for ideas)

 ## Usage

 (coming soon)